atlassian/escalator/docs/scale-process.md

 1. Determine whether we need to perform a "fast" scale down or "slow" scale down
     1. Fast and slow node removal is configured per node group, documentation [here](./configuration/nodegroup.md)
 1. Scale down the node group by the amount of nodes needed
+    1. If draining is enabled, attempt to drain tainted nodes
+        1. Evict or delete pods from the nodes that are being drained
-    1. Remove any nodes that have already been tainted and have exceed the grace period and are considered empty
+    1. Remove any nodes that have already been tainted and have exceeded the grace period and are considered empty
         1. Tell the cloud provider to delete the node from the node group
         1. Delete the node from Kubernetes
     1. Taint nodes, based on the "fast" or "slow" scale down amounts